-The devices that are used for promoting surgical education with the use of VR are mostly high cost[17,18] simulators (LapSim and Lap Mentor), often combined with some additional HMDs[18,19] like HTC Vive 360 or Google VR, to create an immersive and engaging user experience.
-Most simulation technologies include special controls (some with haptic feedback) that accurately simulate the use of surgical instruments[17].
+The devices used for promoting surgical education with the use of VR are mostly expensive[17,18] simulators (LapSim and Lap Mentor), often combined with some additional HMDs[18,19], like HTC Vive 360 or Google VR, to create an immersive and engaging user experience.
+Most simulation technologies include special controllers (some with haptic feedback) that accurately simulate the use of surgical instruments[17].
 The LapSim emulator includes Simball 4D Joystick hardware and the Lap Mentor includes a syringe allowing realistic fluid delivery and BAL performance, while a wide variety of bronchoscopy instruments, such as biopsy forceps, cytology brush, suction and more can also be simulated.
 Both simulators offer a high-resolution display of the virtual environment (VE).
-The combination of VR HMDs and the VR simulators creates promotes immersiveness and enhances the interaction between the participants and the VE (Table 1).
+The combination of VR HMDs and the VR simulators promotes immersiveness and enhances the interaction between the participants and the VE (Table 1).

 While the aforementioned devices offer a unique interactive experience, their cost can be extremely high.
-During the past years, there has been a rapid shift in the exploration of low-cost devices, offering the possibility of a larger market to the creators of any application implemented in them.
+During the past years, there has been a rapid shift in the exploration of low-cost devices, offering the possibility of a larger market to the creators of any application.
 Such devices are the Oculus Rift, Meta Quest, HTC Vive, Pico[18,19].
 The cost of these devices does not exceed $500, making surgical training more accessible to any hospital setting and open to more participants.
-Sampogna et al[19] uses the Oculus Rift device combined with the Leap Motion sensor.
+Sampogna et al[19] used the Oculus Rift device combined with the Leap Motion sensor.
 The Oculus Rift requires a wired computer connection as well as the installation of the Oculus software on the computer and then through screencast displays the 3D VE on the glasses of the Rift device.
 The device includes two controllers, but in this study, they used the Leap Motion in order to keep the participants’ hands free.
 Leap Motion is a motion sensor that recognizes users’ actions and translates them into commands on a VR device or computer.

 IMPLEMENTATION METHODS